KARNB24/Astral-Warfare/README.md

 ## Get Started

-To experience Toon Tanks, Clone this repo and run it in your own version of Unreal Engine 5.3.2
+To experience Astral Warfare: Quantum Reckoning, Clone this repo and run it in your own version of Unreal Engine 5.3.2

 ## Credits